plus3it/spel/docs/BuildingEFIenabledEL8bootstrapAMIs.md

         The `billingProducts` attribute should be `null` while the `instanceType` should match the launched-as value

     - Verify ability to install arbitrary vendor-RPMs: `dnf install -y git`
-    - Verify desired SELinux enforcement-mode: `getenforce`
+    - Verify desired SELinux enforcement-mode with `getenforce`.
+Typically, the preferred result is `Enforcing`
-    - Verify desired FIPS-mode setting: `fips-mode-setup --check`
+    - Verify desired FIPS-mode setting by executing `fips-mode-setup --check`.
+This _should_ return `FIPS mode is enabled.`